 Gorilla crab vs. Emerald crab

-The pincher of emerald crab is more rounded, has no hair on the body, is green and does not pose any harm to the corals.
-On the other hand, the pincher of gorilla crab is kind of pointy and has hair all over the body, which is wider but not bigger than that of emerald crab.
+The pincher of the emerald crab is more rounded, has no hair on the body, is green and does not pose any harm to the corals.
+On the other hand, the pincher of the gorilla crab is kind of pointy and they have hair all over the body, which is wider but not bigger than that of the emerald crab.

-Gorilla crabs are not reef when they are adults.
+Gorilla/xanthidae crabs are not reef crabs when they are adults.
 However, the younger ones rarely harm the corals or any other species.
+So keeping a gorilla crab in a reef tank is not recommended.

 Note 3: Gorilla crabs are mostly interested in Acropora corals.